grafana/grafana/contribute/templates/doc-concept-template.md

 # Concept

-The title of the concept topic will generally be a noun or a gerund.
-Examples include _Templates_, _Templating_, _Dashboards_, and _Panels_.
+The title of the concept topic will generally be a noun or a gerund, prefaced by the word "About" for easier skimming.
+Examples include _About templates_, _About value mapping_, and _About dashboards_.

-A concepts is an information type that explains a concept, idea, or provides an overview or workflow.
-In the introduction, such as this first paragraph or two, explain what the reader can expect to read.
+A concept is an information type that helps readers _ understand_ by explaining a concept or idea or providing an overview of workflow.

+In the first sentence, explain what the concept is succinctly for easier reading.
+In the next sentence (or two or three) explain the value or benefit that is provided.

 [Permissions overview](https://grafana.com/docs/grafana/latest/permissions/overview/) is an example of a concept topic.

 ## Idea

 A concept explains _what_ and _why_, but not _how_.
 If you are a new user, you might look for concept information to learn about what Grafana is, why it might be useful to you, and what the general workflow is.

+A sample concept might look like this:

+# Example: About Grafana panel libraries

+A library panel is a reusable panel that you can use in any dashboard.
+When you make a change to a library panel, that change propagates to all instances of where the panel is used.
+Library panels streamline reuse of panels across multiple dashboards.

+You can save a library panel in a folder alongside saved dashboards.

 ## Workflow